 Disciples of Christ should know that death is not the end.
 It is a transition from this life to a better one.
 We take our last breath on earth, and the next one goes back to God who gave it to us when we were born.

-Most families pray for their very sick relatives to continue suffering in pain without any quality of life because they want the sick person to stay on earth as long as possible no matter what state he or she is in.
+Most families pray for their very sick relatives to continue living even though they are suffering in pain without any quality of life.
+For selfish reasons, relatives want the sick person to stay on earth as long as possible no matter what state he or she is in.
 It is at a time like that when the relatives should pray the "perfect prayer."

 Sound off in the comments section below about something you know for sure.
 Also, free feel to comment about any of the things I know for sure even if you don't believe them yourself.